 ARTICLE XII – CODE OF PROFESSIONAL STANDARDS

-Members of the Society shall be governed by a Code of Professional Standards as set out in the National Regulations.
+All Members of the Society shall comply with the Code of Professional Standards as stipulated in the National bylaws.

 ARTICLE XIII – JUDICIAL ENFORCEMENT OF PROFESSIONAL STANDARDS

 A procedure shall be established and set out in a Schedule to the regulations, in order that the Code of Professional Standards and all other regulatory matters pertaining to the Society can be enforced.